 Graduate course work in art history may include art history research methods, curatorial methods, and theory and criticism.
 Course work may depend on the graduate student's area of concentration, as most surveys focus on a time period, artist, art form, or geographical area, such as Latin American art, modern art, Michelangelo de Kooning, Ancient Egyptian art and architecture, or Impressionism.
 The following are a few courses an art history graduate student may expect to encounter during his or her graduate degree program:

 - Research Methods of Art History.
 Research methods of art history teaches the researching process on an art object.
 Students learn methods of critical interpretation for academic and curatorial work.

 - Curatorial Methods.
 Curatorial methods covers the collection development, organization, and research approaches in curation.
 Students learn approaches through landmark exhibition history and themes, politics, and experiments in an exhibition experience.

 - Theory and Criticism.
 Theory and criticism covers the practice of connecting intellectual concepts and artistic production.
 Students learn the past and current methods of artistic study, including psychoanalysis, feminism, social history, anthropology, and semiotics.

 Art history graduate students may be assigned art pieces to research, critique, and interpret.
 Students may also be required to submit a thesis.
 Students will likely be required to read critical writings and theory of contemporary art historians, or past methods of artistic study to analyze art history's development.

 Building a Career

-Another career path a master’s degree in art history may lead to is a position as an art historian working in museums, archives, research organizations, or nonprofits.
-Historians had a median annual wage of $53,520 in May 2010.
+Another career path a master's degree in art history may lead to is a position as an art historian working in museums, archives, research organizations, or nonprofits.
+Historians had a median annual wage of $53,520.
 Employment for historians is expected to increase by 18% between 2010 and 2020, according to the BLS.
 Keep in mind, though, that employment and wage figures may depend on personal experience and factors like area, employer, experience, and position.